Archive for Forex and Currency News – Page 87

 Trading recommendations

-From the point of view of technical analysis, the trend on the USD/CAD currency pair is bearish.
-The MACD indicator became positive, and the price is trading above the moving averages.
-The best way to sell is to consider the resistance level of 1.3370, but with confirmation.
-Buy trades should be considered on the lower time frames from the support level of 1.3270, but with additional confirmation in the form of a reverse initiative.
+From the point of view of technical analysis, the trend on the USD/CAD currency pair has changed to bullish.
+The price failed to break down through the priority change level.
+The MACD indicator is in the negative zone, but sellers’ pressure is weak.
+Buy trades should be considered on the lower time frames from the support level of 1.3386, but with additional confirmation.
+For sell deals, it is better to consider the resistance level of 1.3446 but with confirmation in the form of reverse initiative.

 USD/CAD